ziapeltagames/six-winters/docs/RULES.md

 ## Resource Dice

-Each resource has an associated pool of resource dice used by characters to overcome **obstacles**, fuel character abilities, and complete mission **progress cards**.
+Each resource has a [**pool**](#resource-pools) of resource dice.
 At the end of each turn, players refill these pools to a number of dice equal to the value shown on the progress marker (1-6 dice).

 Resource dice are colored as follows: